 - Rock climbing

 Challenging activities like these will put the patients in a position where they need to leave their everyday problems aside and focus all of their energy on completing the task at hand.
 They’ll have to self-reflect, along with working with a team, work on their communication and problem-solving skills, and learn how to trust themselves and other people.
 Once these skills have been introduced, they can be worked on to translate into their daily lives in terms of improved psychosocial functioning, which can help against addiction battles.

 The Types And Elements Of Adventure Therapy Program

-Individual group sessions will promote a deeper dive into each participant’s struggles, making the process of developing personalized strategies for coping and recovery easier.
+Individual sessions will promote a deeper dive into each participant’s struggles, making the process of developing personalized strategies for coping and recovery easier.

 Sequenced Adventure Activities

 These include physical activities such as kayaking, horseback riding, rafting, surfing, backpacking, etc. While engaging in these activities, the participants are encouraged to deal with situations and obstacles that are unfamiliar.
 Thus, completing the activities gives them a new perspective about facing challenges and other difficult situations in life.